Police: 2 dead in fiery interstate crash near Atlanta

 The Georgia Department of Transportation said the fire damaged five lanes of asphalt along the interstate and that crews were brought in for emergency paving and repairs.

-Authorities later tweeted that they had reopened all southbound lanes after several hours Saturday and later had begun reopening lanes headed north on the interstate.
+Authorities later tweeted that they had reopened all lanes over the course of several hours on Saturday in both directions.

+The interstate is a vital artery through Georgia.
+A fire beneath an elevated section of the interstate in March 2017 caused a section in Atlanta to collapse.
+That collapse that year affected 350 feet in each direction of Interstate 85 and further snarled Atlanta’s already notorious traffic for six weeks as the crumpled section was rebuilt.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.